TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition

 Let $w_{tea}^{(i)}$ and $w_{stu}^{(j)}$ respectively denote the hidden representation from the \textit{i}-th and \textit{j}-th layers of the teacher and student models where both models are assumed to have different architecture.
 In the CTC framework, when the speech signal $x$ is given as an input to both models, the \textit{i}-th hidden layer representation of the teacher model can be expressed as $w_{tea}^{(i)}(x) \in R^{T \times D_{t}}$, where $T$ represents the total number of frames with the hidden layer dimension $D_{t}$.
 In a similar way, $w_{stu}^{(j)}(x) \in R^{T \times D_{s}}$, where $D_{s}$ denotes the hidden layer width.
 Since usually the hidden layer dimensions $D_{t}$ and $D_{s}$ are different, we apply a convolutional layer to minimize the following mismatch error:

 where $c_{\theta}$ is a 1D convolutional layer, and $\theta$ denotes its parameters.
+The essential difference from Fitnets \cite{romero-et-al:scheme} is that we attempt to transfer the hidden representation across different types of neural networks for end-to-end speech recognition, which is an unexplored area in the related research.
 Concerning that $w_{stu}$ has a different structural nature from $w_{tea}$, the convolutional layer $c_{\theta}$ not only converts the hidden layer size of the student from $D_{s}$ to $D_{t}$ but also effectively distills the teacher's hidden layer information even when both models have different architecture.